hardicd/gis_analyst_labs/module_5_raster_band_math_operations/readme.md

 5. Center you map on Humble Texas and take a screenshot of the map using a different color than the example screenshot below.
 You have created a change detection map of north Houston area between 2019 and 2024.
 ![QGIS final map](map.png)
 # Assessment:
+Save the clipped methane raster GeoTiff as a rendered image to the assessment folder.

 Copy the screenshots of the change detection map to the assessment folder.